What do you expect from your

 may well advance better outcomes.
 (1) That’s

-why Soft Health and Healing Clinic devotes time to each Brooks
+why Soft Health and Healing Clinic spends time with each Brooks

-back pain patient at the beginning of care, making sure the source of pain and its treatment plan are well-described.
+back pain patient at the beginning of care, making sure the source of pain and its treatment plan are well-explained.

 If not, ask us!